 5.1 Rice: Mapping for Submergence and Disease Resistance

-Rice is a staple for more than half of the global population, and its production is frequently threatened by floods and diseases.
+Rice is a staple food for more than half of the global population, and its production is often threatened by floods and diseases.

 Submergence Tolerance – The SUB1 Gene In flood-prone regions of South and Southeast Asia, flash floods can submerge rice crops for over a week, leading to complete crop failure.
 Researchers at the International Rice Research Institute (IRRI) mapped the SUB1A gene responsible for submergence tolerance using QTL mapping.
 This gene was then introgressed into popular high-yielding rice varieties through marker-assisted backcrossing (MABC).
 Result: Farmers now have access to varieties like Swarna-Sub1 and IR64-Sub1, which can survive up to 14 days of submergence, ensuring yield stability and reducing losses.